Theoistic/Theoistic/README.md

 ### Hi there 👋

-I am coming up on 18 years of professional experience.

-Languages I've used and still use include: C# .Net, Delphi, Python, Assembler, Visual Basic, C++, C, JavaScript, HTML5, CSS3, ASP, PHP, SQL & More.
+With almost 18 years of professional experience, I've had the opportunity to work with a wide variety of programming languages, including C# .Net, Delphi, Python, Assembly, Visual Basic, C++, C, JavaScript, HTML5, CSS3, ASP, PHP, SQL, and more.

 I've always had a special love for languages and cultures i come from the Faroe Islands and speak natively English, Danish & Faroese, other languages i speak include Swedish and Norwegian, and currently learning Japanese & French